NickSpangler/memeify-marvel/README.md

 4) In a terminal window, navigate to the directory 'marvel-backend' and run `rails s` to start the backend server.

-5) In a separate terminal window, navigate to the directory 'frontend' and run `npx reload-b` - this will run a front-end server and allow downloading of memes without CORS issues.
+5) In a separate terminal window, navigate to the directory 'frontend' and run `npx reload -b` - this will run a front-end server and allow downloading of memes without CORS issues.

 6) Visit the localhost port your front-end is serving, and enjoy!